Gresham's law: Reverse of Gresham's law (Thiers' law)

-Analogs in other fields
+Analogies in other fields

-The principles of Gresham's law can sometimes be applied to different fields of study.
+Sometimes the principles of Gresham's law may be applied to different fields of study.
 Gresham's law may be generally applied to any circumstance in which the true value of something is markedly different from the value people are required to accept, due to factors such as lack of information or governmental decree.

-Former United States Vice President Spiro Agnew used Gresham's law in describing American news media, stating that "Bad news drives out good news", although his argument was closer to that of a race to the bottom for higher ratings rather than over- and under-valuing certain kinds of news.
+Former United States Vice President Spiro Agnew used Gresham's law in describing American news media, stating that "Bad news drives out good news", although his argument was closer to that of "a race to the bottom" for higher ratings rather than over- and under-valuing certain kinds of news.

-Gregory Bateson postulated an analogue to Gresham's law operating in cultural evolution, in which "the oversimplified ideas will always displace the sophisticated and the vulgar and hateful will always displace the beautiful.
+Gregory Bateson postulated an analogue to Gresham's law operating in cultural evolution and social change.
+He stated that "oversimplified ideas will always displace the sophisticated and the vulgar and hateful will always displace the beautiful.
 And yet the beautiful persists."

 In the market for used cars, lemon automobiles (analogous to bad currency) will drive out the good cars.
 The problem is one of asymmetry of information.
 Sellers have a strong financial incentive to pass all used cars off as good cars, especially lemons.
 This makes it difficult to buy a good car at a fair price, as the buyer risks overpaying for a lemon.
 The result is that buyers will only pay the fair price of a lemon, so at least they reduce the risk of overpaying.
 High-quality cars tend to be pushed out of the market, because there is no good way to establish that they really are worth more.
 Certified pre-owned programs are an attempt to mitigate this problem by providing a warranty and other guarantees of quality.
 The Market for Lemons is a work that examines this problem in more detail.

 Cory Doctorow wrote that a similar effect to Gresham's law occurred in carbon offset trading.
 The alleged information asymmetry is that people find it difficult to distinguish just how effective credits purchased are, but can easily tell the price.
-As a result, cheap credits that are ineffective can displace expensive but worthwhile carbon credits.
+As a result, cheap credits that are ineffective can displace expensive, but worthwhile, carbon credits.
 The example given was The Nature Conservancy offering cheap, yet "meaningless", carbon credits by purchasing cheap land unlikely to be logged anyway, rather than expensive and valuable land at risk of logging.

-A corollary, Hughes' law, exists in moral philosophy, stating that, "The evil acts of bad men elicit from better men acts which, under better circumstances, would also be called evil."
+A corollary entitled, Hughes' law, exists in moral philosophy, stating that, "The evil acts of bad men elicit from better men acts which, under better circumstances, would also be called evil."

+In behavioural sciences and organisational psychology: Equity Theory shows how equality results in the devaluation of merit.
+The extra effort, time, or cost to achieve excellence is an overhead that must offer a sufficient return to be justified.
+If the mediocre gain status for less investment, they will have an evolutionary advantage.